mikeizbicki/cmc-csci181-languages/topic05_thinking_like_transformers/README.md

 1. Place lower/upper bounds on their compute capabilities.

     For example:
-    1. Transformers will never play "perfect chess".
+    1. Transformers will never play "perfect NxN chess".
     1. Certain transformers can sort data, others cannot.